matejpopovski/RunnerFinder/README.md

-# RunnerFinder – Number Search
+# RunnerFinder – Marathon Number Search

 RunnerFinder is a Python + Streamlit app that scans marathon photos and finds runners by their **number (bib)**.
 Given a folder of race photos and a target number, the app: